Review: KOA Orlando NW / Orange Blossom

 The Bad News

-Later, a surly campground host came by asking why we took the ‘backflow preventer’ off the spigot.
+Later, a surly campground host asked why we took the ‘backflow preventer’ off the spigot.
 The guy went off on me like I had destroyed something.

 Final Thoughts of KOA Orlando

-Since that visit we have been to multiple other campgrounds all of which did not include that dose of unwanted drama.
+Since that visit, we have been to multiple other campgrounds, which did not include that dose of unwanted drama.
 Life is (or should be) good at the campsite.

 Along those lines, I suggest trying to find out if there are a lot of full-time residents at any campground you might consider.
 Stay away if there are.
-Apparently there is a class system of sorts in place and part-time visitors are not at the top of the list.
+There is a class system of sorts in place and part-time visitors are not at the top of the list.